-The comparison between .223 and 5.56 isn’t a new one, so there is a lot of discussion to weed through to learn about the two.
-Ultimately, because they originated from the same cartridge, they are very similar, but that does not mean that they are necessarily interchangeable.
+The comparison between .223 and 5.56 isn’t a new one, so there is a lot of discussions to weed through to learn about the two.
+You may find that you need a certain type of projectile for hunting or defense, and it may come down to the performance of each.
+Now right off the bat, I want to inform you that the only reason these cartridges have different labels is because there are loading differences.
+We must also note that in some of the chambers made specifically for the .223, the beginning of the rifling is cut sharper, which can cause some pressure issues for the rifle when using 5.56 ammo.
+But we will get back into this later.Ultimately, because they originated from the same cartridge, they are very similar, but that does not mean that they are not necessarily interchangeable.
 This article discusses three key differences between .223 Remington and 5.56x45mm NATO.

-.223 Remington and 5.56x45mm
+Comparison of the .223 Remington and 5.56x45mm

 To rectify the two different methods, several have undertaken experiments with their own standardized recording method to compare “apples to apples.”
-One such thorough study was carried out and recorded in detail by Andrew Tuohy posted via Lucky Gunner Labs (click here to read the full article).
+One such thorough study was carried out and recorded in detail by Andrew Tuohy posted via Lucky Gunner Labs.
 Tuohy evaluated various .223 and 5.56 ammo fired through rifles chambered for .223 Remington and 5.56x45mm.

 His, and the research of others, confirms that, generally, shooting .223 through a 5.56 chamber results in lower pressure, but still functions (safely).
 Firing 5.56 through a .223 chamber, however, results in somewhat higher pressures.
-Although the differences aren’t massive (~5% in the previously referenced study), extensive firing of 5.56 through a .223 chamber could lead to over-pressure malfunctions, such as popped primers or blown cartridge case heads and other firearm malfunctions.
+Although the differences aren’t massive (~5% in the previously referenced study), the extensive firing of 5.56 through a .223 chamber could lead to over-pressure malfunctions, such as popped primers or blown cartridge case heads and other firearm malfunctions.

 The most important difference between .223 and 5.56 chambers is the length of the throat (or leade) for each chamber.
 More specifically, the leade is located at the mouth of the barrel before the rifling occurs.
 Comparing the NATO and SAAMI regulations, the leade for 5.56 chambers is nearly twice as long as that of a .223 chamber (.162in to .085in, respectively).
 If a 5.56 round contacts the barrel rifling too early, it can cause pressure spikes (leading to malfunction, and potentially damage) in the chamber.
 This explains why it is safe to fire .223 through a 5.56 chamber, but not recommended to fire 5.56 through a .223 chamber.